What is it?

 - Endocrine problems.
 An underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) can cause low blood pressure.
 In addition, other conditions, such as adrenal insufficiency (Addison's disease), low blood sugar (hypoglycemia) and, in some cases, diabetes, can trigger low blood pressure.

 - Dehydration.
 When you become dehydrated, your body loses more water than it takes in.
 Even mild dehydration can cause weakness, dizziness and fatigue.
-Fever, vomiting, severe diarrhea, overuse of diuretics and strenuous exercise can all lead to dehydration.
+Fever, vomiting, severe diarrhoea, overuse of diuretics and strenuous exercise can all lead to dehydration.
 Far more serious is hypovolemic shock, a life-threatening complication of dehydration.
 It occurs when low blood volume causes a sudden drop in blood pressure and a reduction in the amount of oxygen reaching your tissues.
 If untreated, severe hypovolemic shock can cause death within a few minutes or hours.

 - Blood loss.
 Losing a lot of blood from a major injury or internal bleeding reduces the amount of blood in your body, leading to a severe drop in blood pressure.